AhmedAmineAnzali/MGC_Paper_Analysis/README.md

    - Survival plots were constructed using the survival and survminer R packages.

 3. **Data Preprocessing:**
-   - Bulk RNAseq and miRNAseq data were normalized using the EDASeq package based on gene length.
+   - Bulk RNAseq data were normalized using the EDASeq package based on gene length.
    - Genes with zero expression in more than 25% of the samples were removed.

 4. **Differential Expression Analysis:**